redjax/PowershellProfile/README.md

       - This custom profile imports the `ProfileModule`, loading all custom functions and setting the shell's session to my custom profile module.
 - Restart your shell

+To see a full list of the functions exported by this module, run: `Get-Command -Module ProfileModule -Commandtype Function`.

+To see a ful list of the aliases exported by this module, run: `Get-Command -Module ProfileModule -CommandType Alias`.

 ## Developing

 ### Add new functions and aliases